AGENTS.md Specification

 • Establishing a new repository for AI-assisted development

-• Onboarding new AI tools (Cursor, Windsurf, Claude) to an existing project
+• Onboarding new AI tools (Cursor, Windsurf, Claude Code) to an existing project

 • You need to standardize agent behavior across a team